ibexa/documentation-developer/docs/content_management/pages/react_app_block.md

 It is configured in YAML files, under the `ibexa_fieldtype_page` key.
 Keep in mind that Page block configuration is not SiteAccess-aware.

-Solution is based on `symfony/ux-react` package which allows to render React App with given name and properties using Twig function.
-See [Symfony UX React Documentation](https://symfony.com/bundles/ux-react/current/index.html) for more details.

-React App block has additional source of the Page Builder block definitions which is `assets/blocks.json` file.
-It is done by decorating `\Ibexa\FieldTypePage\FieldType\Page\Block\Definition\BlockDefinitionFactoryInterface` service.

-Another element of React App Block is `\Ibexa\FieldTypePage\FieldType\Page\Block\Renderer\BlockRenderEvents::GLOBAL_BLOCK_RENDER_PRE` subscriber which expose `component_name` and `component_props` variables in block template for React App blocks.
+Another element of React App Block is `\Ibexa\FieldTypePage\FieldType\Page\Block\Event\Listener\ReactBlock` Listener which adds component and props variables.
+It is general for all the blocks.

 [[% include 'snippets/page_block_cache_clear.md' %]]